crsardar/hands-on-react/streams/client/README.md

-# More on React & Rerux
+# More on React & Redux

 1. Navigation with React Router
 2. Handling Authentication with React